exercism/javascript/concepts/type-conversion/about.md

 JavaScript also provides the functions `parseInt` and `parseFloat`.
 They apply laxer rules as to which strings can be converted to a number.
-Because of that, `Number` should be preferred as conversion function to avoid unexpected outcomes.
+Because of that, `Number` should be preferred as the conversion function to avoid unexpected outcomes.

 ```javascript
 parseInt('123a45');